-Certainly, Although most often this is a quiet more private moment between the couple there are times that we have clients that would like to have their bridal party and immediate family witness this.
+Certainly.
+Although most often this is a quiet more private moment between the couple, there are times that we have clients that would like to have their bridal party and/or immediate family witness this.
 We just ask that you remember that we will be moving into couples and individual portraits and prefer that time alone with our clients.
-Most often there are friends that want to come to help out - but unfortunately this can often make clients nervous, self concious, reserved a little and can cause a delay as toomuch primping can occur in an effort to make the bride feel pampered.
+Most often there are friends that want to come to help out - but unfortunately this can often make clients nervous, self conscious, reserved a little and can cause a delay as too much primping can occur in an effort to make the bride feel pampered.
 I promise none of that will be overlooked as we shoot all our couples portraits together and our attention to detail is pretty on point!

 Do you recommend doing family photos before the ceremony?

 We do recommend immediate family photos before the ceremony if clients intend to have a “First Look”, when and if time permits.
-Most times with turmeric dusted, confetti, pearled laden rice and a nice dusting of sindoor powder clients opt. to have their portraits, couples photos and immediate family portraits executed before the ceremony takes place.
+Most times with turmeric dusted, confetti, pearled laden rice and a nice dusting of sindoor powder clients most often opt. to have their portraits, couples photos and immediate family portraits executed before the ceremony takes place.

 How long should I allocate for family photos before the ceremony?

-We tell clients that a good rule of thumb for determining howmuch time to allocate for formal photographs is 2 minutes per photo.
-We find that often enough even though formals can move rather quickly there is typically a cousin, auntie, uncle, sibling or parent that will "get away" and we will need the additional buffer time to locate and execute the portrait.
+We tell clients that a good rule of thumb for determining how much time to allocate for formal photographs is two minutes per photo.
+We find that often enough, even though formals can move rather quickly there is typically a cousin, auntie, uncle, sibling or parent that will "get away" and we will need the additional buffer time to locate and execute the portrait.
 Whether they are trying to attend to guests, children, parents or assist in wedding responsiblities it happens and we want to be sure our clients are not stressed out by the time constraints that are present at every event we photograph.
 Part of having a worry-free wedding day is ensuring that we set realistic, reasonable and practical timelines.
-The first thing coordinators/planners and day or venue planners cut back on when timelines are not practical or schedules begin to run behind is time for photos, unfortunate when that takes place safe shots take precedence over the artistic and create ones and the variety of your images will suffer.
-Therefore we want to makesure all our clients get the most out of their wedding day and their time with us as their creative minds.
-On average our smaller American non-denominational ceremonies allocate 15 minutes for family photos while our larger South Asian Indian clients allocate 30 minutes for their photos when wanting to take immediate family photos prior to the start of their wedding ceremony.
+The first thing coordinators/planners and day or venue planners cut back on when timelines are not practical or schedules begin to run behind is time for photos, unfortunately when that takes place safe shots take precedence over the artistic and creative ones, ultimately crating a deficit in the variety of images we are able to capture.
+Therefore we want to makesure all our clients get the most out of their wedding day and their time with us as their designated creative minds.
+On average our smaller American non-denominational ceremonies allocate 15 minutes for immediate family photos while our larger South Asian Indian clients allocate 30 minutes for their immediate family photos when wanting to take immediate family photos prior to the start of their wedding ceremony.
 Then allocating an additional period of time post ceremony for extended family and friend portraits.

 We would like to take photos with family post wedding ceremony, how much time do you need?

 This truly depends on how many formal photos you will be having taken.
 We highly recommend creating what we refer to in our industry as a "shot list", this is not a list of images you would like to have on your wedding day rather a list of the different combinations of family photographs you would like to have take with families, friends, or even officiants, priests, pundits, rabbi's or pastors.
 It's a structured list that we ask families to work together on so thatthey can reasonably agree to formal photos that they would like to see when looking through their proofs post wedding.
-Often enough because we tend to recoomend clients have immediate family photos taken (outdoors when possible) prior to the start of their ceremony, when they are their freshest, they still often want images in front of the "altar" or "mandap" when services have taken place in a church or ballroom.
-For this we often tell clients to create all the different combinations for the preceremony photos and cut it down to 3-5post wedding meaning; one of the bride's side, one of the groom's side and one of the one of the two as unified.
+Often enough because we tend to recommend clients have immediate family photos taken (outdoors when possible) prior to the start of their ceremony, when they are their freshest, they still often want images in front of the "altar" or "mandap" when services have taken place in a church or ballroom.
+For this we often tell clients to create all the different combinations for the preceremony photos and cut it down to 3-5 post wedding meaning; one of the bride's side, one of the groom's side and one of them as a unified family.
 If parents are divorced we recommend doing a photo of each set of families and two separate extended portraits to meet all needs within the extended family.
 Understanding that if you have 15 combinations portraits will take 30 minutes and if you have 30 we will require an hour to execute the shot list provided.
-On average our smaller American non-denominational ceremonies allocate 30 minutes for family photos while our larger South Asian Indian clients allocate 1 hour for their photos when wanting to take immediate family photos post wedding ceremony.
+On average our smaller American non-denominational ceremonies allocate 30 minutes for family photos while our larger South Asian Indian clients allocate 1 hour for their photos when wanting to take immediate and extended family and friend photos post wedding ceremony.

 When should I tell my bridal party to be ready for photos?

 Keep in mind the logistics that go into coordinating everyone getting ready.
 When to tell the bridal party to be ready depends on a number of factors, but first and foremost how you plan to incorporate them into your wedding day.
-Some clients have bridal parties full of friends, others full of family, others friends and family, and some strictly cousins or out of town guests with other family commitments prior to the ceremony that make it tougher for them to play larger roles in the bride's getting ready.
-If you are wanting the bridesmaid to be in your gettingdressed photos we recommend having them dressed and ready by the time you complete your hair and makeup.
+Some clients have bridal parties full of friends, others full of family, others friends and family, and some strictly cousins or bridal attendants who are out of town guests with other family commitments prior to the ceremony that make it tougher for them to play larger roles in the bride's getting ready.
+If you are wanting the bridesmaids to be in your getting ready dressing photos we recommend having them dressed and ready by the time you complete your hair and makeup.
 Especially Mom, it is important that if Mom is still with us that she take part in your getting dressed - adorning your with jewelry or helping to tie, lace or button your dress.
-These can often create some pretty great captures as the day is so busy and things are moving so quickly that even Mom hasn't had a moment to take in the realization that her daughter is getting married today!
+These can often create some pretty great captures as the day is so busy and things are moving so quickly that even Mom hasn't had a moment to take in the realization that her daughter/son is getting married today!
 We refer to these moments as time to breathe, enjoy them take them in, because we can promise you are gonna miss these when they are gone, we can't wait to grab them all and freeze them in time.